 A magnetic core is a ring of square cross sections with two or more wires passing through it at right angles.
 In 1958, when the Society was founded, the magnetic core was the most advanced memory device available.
 Also, the magnetic core is used almost exclusively in computers, so that a picture of it conveys the idea "computer" to anyone familiar with the field.
 It was, overwhelmingly, the most commonly used memory element when it was accepted as the CIPS logo in 1969.

 The I.S.P. and ITCP logo both symbolize personal growth, ethical standards, and professional integrity.
-The I.S.P. black ring symbolizes sophistication and tradition, with the I.S.P. originating over 23 years ago, and Canada’s first professional designation recognized by law*.
+The I.S.P. black ring symbolizes sophistication and tradition, with the I.S.P. originating in 1989, and Canada’s first professional designation recognized by law*.
 The ITCP red ring on the other hand symbolizes the characteristics of passion and strength.
 The colour grey on the two following rings represents the passage of time and growth, leading to the expansion of knowledge of an I.T. professional’s expertise.
 The rings also symbolize that these designations not only serves the individual holder, but also the larger community of employers, stake-holders, and global IT industry.

 CIPS members have access to CIPS' logos at www.cips.ca/logos